Panadol Sinus Pain and Congestion Relief Caplets

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26 in Australia; 0800 764 766 in New Zealand) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much PANADOL Sinus Pain & Congestion Relief.
-Do this even if there are no signs of discomfort or poisoning.
+Immediately telephone your doctor or the Poisons Information Centre (telephone: 13 11 26 in Australia; 0800 764 766 in New Zealand) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much PANADOL Sinus Pain & Congestion Relief.
+Seek medical advice immediately even if there are no signs of discomfort or poisoning because of the risk of liver failure.
 You may need urgent medical attention.

 Taking too much paracetamol can lead to delayed, serious liver damage.